• Skip to primary navigation

 • Prepare the apple filling: combine the apples, sugar, cinnamon, and all-purpose flour in a small bowl and stir to combine.
 Set aside.

-• In a large bowl, add the flour, baking soda, and sea salt, and whisk to combine.
+• In a large bowl, add the flour, baking soda, sea salt, and cinnamon, and whisk to combine.

-• Add the remaining cake batter ingredients - granulated sugar, brown sugar, vegetable oil, non-dairy milk, apple cider vinegar, orange juice, vanilla extract, and cinnamon - to the large bowl.
+• Add the remaining cake batter ingredients - granulated sugar, vegetable oil, non-dairy milk, apple cider vinegar, orange juice, and vanilla extract - to the large bowl.
 Whisk gently to combine, stopping as soon as the batter is mostly smooth, with few or no lumps.

 • Reserve about ¼ cup of the apple filling, and pour the rest into the bowl with the batter.
 Use a wooden spoon or rubber spatula to fold in the filling.

 • Pour the cake batter into the tube pan, then tap it lightly on the counter to eliminate air bubbles.
-Sprinkle the reserved ¼ cup of apple filling over the top of the cake.
+Sprinkle the reserved ¼ cup of apple filling over the top of the cake, then sprinkle the 1 teaspoon granulated sugar over the top (if using).

-• Bake for 65-70 minutes, until the cake is golden brown and a toothpick comes out clean.
+• Bake for 60-65 minutes, until the cake is golden brown and a toothpick comes out clean.
 Allow the cake to cool most of the way in the pan, then carefully turn it out onto a wire rack.
-Sprinkle the powdered sugar (if using) evenly over the top of the cake.

 Nutrition